Divya-sh47/Deepfake-Detection-Browser-Extension/README.md

 1. Open Chrome → go to chrome://extensions/
 2. Enable Developer mode
 3. Click "Load unpacked"
-4. Select the extension/ folder
+4. Select the frontend/ folder
-Now when you open the test page (test.html), the extension will detect the videos and interact with the Flask backend.
+5. Now when you open the test page (test.html)in another tab, the extension will detect the videos and interact with the Flask backend.

 ### 📊 Prediction Explanation
 The backend returns a confidence score and calculated from the average prediction of multiple video frames.